chrekh/puppet-sudo/README.md

 My arguments against providing a distribution-specific defaults is:

-* It's easier to mainain a consistent sudoers configuration in a environment consistiong of multiple distributions.
+* It's easier to maintain a consistent sudoers configuration in a environment consistiong of multiple distributions.

 * By not having any settings in main sudoers file the defaults are determined